Last updated: October 20, 2025

-Phare is incorporated as ČAROVNIŠKE TEHNOLOGIJE, Nicolas Paul Beauvais s.p.
+Phare is incorporated as ČAROVNIŠKE TEHNOLOGIJE, Nicolas Paul Beauvais s.p. (“Phare”)

-We at ČAROVNIŠKE TEHNOLOGIJE, Nicolas Paul Beauvais s.p. are committed to processing personal data securely and respecting privacy of the concerned individuals.
+At Phare we are committed to processing personal data securely and respecting privacy of the concerned individuals.

 Competent Supervisory Authority: means a public authority that is responsible for regulating and supervising personal data protection with regards to activities of Phare.